-310 Criminology (3 credits) (same as SOCI 301) This course examines criminal behavior and the measures intended to control it.
+310 Criminology (3 credits) This course examines criminal behavior and the measures intended to control it.
 Major emphasis is placed upon social factors that contribute to such behavior, and criminal justice system efforts to combat criminal behavior.
 Attention is also given to current trends in criminal behavior and criminal justice policy, and the evaluation of these from the perspective of different sociological theories.
 (ILS)